Real-World Evaluation of two Cooperative Intersection Management Approaches: Conclusion

 \section{Conclusion}

-In this paper, an optimization-based and an RL-based approach for cooperative maneuver planning in mixed traffic at urban intersections have been compared.
-The proposed approaches have been evaluated in simulation and in real-world experiments using three prototype CAVs.
-Compared to HDVs adhering to priority rules and non-cooperative CAVs, the cooperative maneuvers lead to improved traffic efficiency.
-In simulated fully automated traffic, a significant reduction of delay due to interaction and of the share of stopped vehicles has been shown.
-In mixed traffic with \SI{50}{\percent} CAV penetration, the proposed planners still found a viable cooperative maneuver in about one third of the scenarios.
-Both cooperative planners demonstrated their real-world applicability in public traffic and yielded a significant reduction in delay due to interaction.
-Future work will include the evaluation of further cooperative use cases in urban traffic involving human-driven CVs and vulnerable road users.
+In this paper, an optimization-based and an RL-based approach for cooperative maneuver planning in mixed traffic at urban intersections have been evaluated in a realistic simulation and in real-world experiments.
+Especially in simulated fully automated traffic, cooperative maneuvers achieved a significant improvement of traffic efficiency.
+Even in simulated mixed traffic with only 50\,\% CAV penetration, the planning approaches successfully performed cooperative maneuvers in about one third of the scenarios and increased the efficiency, despite not relying on any cooperation from HDVs.
+Overall, the optimization-based planner yielded higher efficiency gains, while also causing a larger increase of criticality measures.
+Experiments with three prototype CAVs in public traffic demonstrated the real-world applicability of both cooperative planners and showed a significant efficiency increase.
+Future work will include the evaluation of further cooperative use cases in urban traffic involving human-driven connected vehicles and vulnerable road users.
+Moreover, incorporating state uncertainty information from the environment model in the cooperative planning algorithms might be a promising avenue for future research.

-\begin{IEEEbiography}[{ }]{Marvin Klimke} (marvin.klimke@de.bosch.com) earned his M.Sc. degree in Electrical Engineering with a major focus on Computer Engineering in 2021 from RWTH Aachen University.
-He is a PhD student with the Department of Corporate Research, Robert Bosch GmbH, Stuttgart, 70049, Germany, and the Institute of Measurement, Control, and Microtechnology, Ulm University, Ulm, 89081, Germany.
+\begin{IEEEbiography}[{ }]{Marvin Klimke } received his M.Sc. degree in Computer Engineering in 2021 from RWTH Aachen University and his Ph.D. degree in 2024 from Ulm University, Germany.
+He was a researcher with the Department of Corporate Research, Robert Bosch GmbH, Stuttgart, 70049, Germany, and the Institute of Measurement, Control, and Microtechnology, Ulm University, Ulm, 89081, Germany.
 His research interests include connected automated driving as well as behavior planning for automated driving by employing machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Max Bastian Mertens} (max.mertens@uni-ulm.de) earned his M.Sc. degree in Communications and Computer Engineering at Ulm University in 2020.
+\begin{IEEEbiography}[{ }]{Max Bastian Mertens } earned his M.Sc. degree in Communications and Computer Engineering at Ulm University in 2020.
 He is a researcher at the Institute of Measurement, Control, and Microtechnology, Ulm University, Ulm, 89081, Germany.
 His research interests include trajectory and cooperative maneuver planning as well as scene prediction in mixed traffic. \end{IEEEbiography}